What Is Days Sales Uncollected?

-- Credit sales have to be provided by the company.
-They are rarely reported in the separate head in the income statement.
+- The company must provide credit sales.
+They rarely report in the separate head in the income statement.

 - A higher ratio shows the non-suitable collection process.
 Also, customers are not able or unwilling to pay.
-Such companies face problems to convert sales into cash.
+As a result, such companies face problems in converting sales into cash.